By Darren

 non-profit came into existence, each sport was responsible for coordinating the

-activities on the various facilities on the complex’s grounds like Saskatoon
+activities on the various facilities on the Complex’s grounds like Saskatoon

 Minor Football Field, the baseball and softball diamonds and the Clarence